delfair/blastxml_parser/README.md

 More specifically, XSLT is a powerful and native XML method for transforming XML documents: https://www.w3schools.com/xml/xsl_intro.asp

 This is a set of XSL stylesheets for transforming valid & well-formed NCBI-BLAST blastxml reports.
 They generate simple html formatted output.
-More importantly, they are easy to understand - and to modify if you want to parse out different fields.
+They are easy to understand - and to modify if you want to parse out different fields.

 ### blastxml_table.xsl
 Transform to parse HSPs (hit number, ID, def & accession) into a simple html summary table